|Nutrition Facts (per serving)|

 Bake until stalks are tender, 6 to 8 minutes.

-Meanwhile, in a small bowl, combine the sesame oil, soy sauce, vinegar, and sugar, Whisk to blend.
+In a small bowl, combine the sesame oil, soy sauce, vinegar, and sugar.
+Whisk to blend.